 I want to read 40 books in 2019.
 This is manageable as I read 50 last year.
 But I want to read a few more “complicated ones” which take more time for me.
 Ok, let’s see if I can sum up some books I want to read.
 Everything else is up to my mood.

-- Book or author that won a Pulitzer Prize – thinking about The Unconsoled or The Burried Giant, Kazuo Ishiguro
+- Book or author that won a Nobel Prize – thinking about The Unconsoled or The Burried Giant, Kazuo Ishiguro

 Non-Fiction & Guidance Books

 - Non-violent communication: A language of life, Marshall A. Rosenberg – I’ve started this one in 2018 but didn’t get done.
 This is something I need to work through so I will continue and hopefully finish.

 - The Creative Habit: Learn stand use it for Life, Twyla Tharp – other book I am working on far too long.
 For some reason it’s not really captivating but everyone references to it.
 So this year I’ll give it another try.